Larry Hogan says he’s received a third shot of the coronavirus vaccine

 Hogan boasted about Maryland’s standing in getting shots in arms.
 About 80 percent of adults over 18 in Maryland have had at least one dose, accounting for 67 percent of the state’s population as of Sunday, according to the latest data from the CDC tracker.

-Maryland has experienced an 8 percent uptick in vaccinations in the last week, amid growing vaccination requirements by employers and the rise of the delta variant.
+Maryland has experienced an 8 percent uptick in vaccinations in the past week, amid growing vaccination requirements by employers and the rise of the delta variant.

 High community transmission of the virus is impacting Maryland, Virginia and D.C., which the CDC says have witnessed a weekly average of more than 100 cases per 100,000 people.
 According to the agency, Maryland has a weekly average of 114 cases per 100,000; the number is 195 in Virginia and 147 in the District.

-Asked whether he believed the pandemic was still under control in Maryland, Hogan said Sunday the state is faring better than most others.
+Asked whether he believed the pandemic was still under control in Maryland, Hogan said Sunday that the state is faring better than most others.

-“We’re second-lowest case rate and positivity rate in America,” Hogan said, adding that the high vaccination rate is helping Maryland “keep the delta variant at bay.”
+Maryland has the “second-lowest case rate and positivity rate in America,” Hogan said, adding that the high vaccination rate is helping the state “keep this delta variant at bay.”
 All the same, “we’re very concerned about the spread of the delta variant.”

 He announced last week that all nursing home and hospital employees in Maryland will be required to get vaccinated or get tested regularly for the coronavirus.

-State employees who work at prisons, hospitals and other congregate settings also face the same mandate.
+State employees who work at prisons, hospitals and other congregate settings face the same mandate.

 Paul Kane contributed to this report.